Updated July 28, 2023

 DZ Bank Group is the 2nd largest bank in terms of asset controlling and was founded in 2001.
 The bank headquarters is situated in Frankfurt.
 In the year 2016, this bank was merged with WGZ bank.
 It has handled more than €506 billion of the total assets.
 It employs around 29,300+ employees.

 3. KfW Bankgruppe

 Commerzbank was first incorporated in 1870 and is the 4th largest bank in terms of asset control.
-The bank headquarters is in Frankfurt.
+The bank headquarters are in Frankfurt.
 Commerzbank offers commercial and retail financing services, asset management, investment banking services, and private banking services.
-The bank reports €493.20 billion in assets and €751 million net income for the half year of 2018.
+The bank reports €493.20 billion in assets and €751 million net income for the half-year of 2018.
 49,000+ employees work here.